 Every effort will be made by all staff to praise each and every child for their work, effort, attitudes, behaviour and achievements.
+Staff have the opportunity to develop cohort appropriate rewards to supplement school wide systems but these must be signed off by senior leaders in order to ensure they are appropriate and can be discussed during conversations with parents and children.

 The chart below gives an indication of the frequency and type of rewards.